htcondor/htcondor/docs/grid-computing/grid-universe.rst

 This is a manual process that is done on the BOINC server.
 See the BOINC documentation for details.

-In the submit description file, the **executable** command gives the registered name of the application on the BOINC server.
+In the submit description file, the
+**executable**\ :index:`submit commands<single: submit commands; executable>` command gives the registered name of the application on the BOINC server.
 Input and output files can be described as in the vanilla universe, but the file names must match the application description on the BOINC server.
+If
+**transfer\_output\_files**\ :index:`submit commands<single: submit commands; transfer_output_files>`
-If **transfer\_output\_files** is omitted, then all output files are transferred.
+is omitted, then all output files are transferred.

 BOINC Configuration Variables
 '''''''''''''''''''''''''''''